fmolivato/toss_obj_robotic_arm/README.md

 <img height="300" src="images/results.gif">
 </p>

 We realized that in order to solve the task, the agent learned to "slap" the object.
-It resambles the behavior of the human hand during basketball shot.
+It resambles the behavior of the human hand during a basketball shot.

 ## Solution Analysis